einfra logoDocumentation

 #PBS -l select=1:ncpus=1:mem=1gb:scratch_local=1gb

-# name of output file
+# name a job info file

-# go to scratchdir
+# go to the scratchdir

 cd ${SCRATCHDIR}

-# create the output file
+# create the job info file

-touch ${outfile}
+touch ${infofile}

-echo -e "Hello world at `date` from user ${USER}!\n" >> ${outfile}
+echo -e "Hello world at `date` from user ${USER}!\n" >> ${infofile}

-echo -e "$PBS_JOBID is running on node `hostname -f` in a scratch directory $SCRATCHDIR\n" >> ${outfile}
+echo -e "$PBS_JOBID is running on node `hostname -f` in a scratch directory $SCRATCHDIR\n" >> ${infofile}

-cp ${outfile} ${PBS_O_WORKDIR}/
+cp ${infofile} ${PBS_O_WORKDIR}/

 # apply a scratch automatic cleanup utility